troldal/troldal/README.md

 My name is Kenneth Troldal Balslev.
 I actually don't have a background in Software Engineering, but in Chemical Engineering.
 I have worked for 16 years in the upstream oil/gas industry, mostly as a Facilities Development Engineer, where I have worked with static and dynamic simulation, field development planning for large onshore and offshore fields, capital cost estimation, technical evaluations for M&A activities, as well as studied how new and emerging technologies can be used in the oil industry in the future.

 I had a lot of fun in the oil industry, but a few years ago, I quit my job so I could explore Asia.
 I enjoyed that very much...until COVID-19 happened.
-So now I'm back in Denmark.
+So now I'm back in Denmark, and have just recently accepted a job offer as a project engineer at a sugar factory.
+A different industry indeed, but I'm excited to getting acquainted with a new industry.

 While on the road, I'v spend some time on another passion of mine: computer programming.
 Mostly C++, but also some Python.